Easily generate and copy a citation with the CITE button in Omnivore

 Basic Format: “Quote” (Author’s last name, year, page #)

-Paraphrase, date is not needed, (Author’s last name, year)
+Paraphrase, page #s are recommended but not required, (Author’s last name, year)

 Example with One Author